red-kangaroo/wanderer/README.md

 Hold 'Ctrl' to highlight your avatar.

+Hold 'Alt' to highlight monsters and treasure.

+Hold 'Shift' to outline the nearby area in green and the furthest you could reach with your current Self in red.

-Use 'F11' for fullscreen mode.
+Use 'F11' for fullscreen mode (recommended).

 Use 'Ctrl +' and 'Ctrl -' to adjust the size to your liking.